-Retraction Rights - Subject to the BCBCA and applicable securities laws, a Preferred Shareholder may with respect to any Preferred Shares that are registered in their name, by giving written notice to the Company (the "Retraction Notice"), request that the Company purchase the whole or any part of the Preferred Shareholder shall thereafter cease to have any rights with respect to those Shares tendered for retraction (other than to receive the retraction payment and the right to receive the pro rata share of any distribution thereon, which have accrued up to and including the Retraction Date as defined below).
+Retraction Rights - Subject to the BCBCA and applicable securities laws, a Preferred Shareholder may with respect to any Preferred Shares that are registered in their name, by giving written notice to the Company (the "Retraction Notice"), request that the Company purchase the whole or any part of the Preferred Shares held by such Preferred Shareholder.
+Upon receipt by the Company of the Retraction Notice, the Preferred Shareholder shall thereafter cease to have any rights with respect to those Shares tendered for retraction (other than to receive the retraction payment and the right to receive the pro rata share of any distribution thereon, which have accrued up to and including the Retraction Date as defined below).
 Preferred Shares shall be considered to be tendered for redemption on the date that the Company has, to the satisfaction of the Board of Directors, received the Retraction Notice.